15 French Negation Rules

 Reflexive verbs can be called ‘to myself verbs’.
 In the ‘je’ form, these are verbs which have a ‘me’ in between the je and verb, such as ‘Je m’appelle’, which means my name is.

-For reflexive verbs in the present tense, wrap ne…pas around the verb and the reflexive pronoun.
 For example, I get in up in affirmative is: ‘Je me lève’.
 The ‘me’ is the reflexive pronoun and it means ‘to myself’.
 Hence, to negate, the ne…pas goes around the ‘me’: Je ne me lève pas.

 This page covers reflexive verbs in detail.

-• Il ne se rase pas.
-He isn’t shaving.
+Il ne se rase pas.

-For reflexive verbs in the passé composé, wrap ne…pas around the reflexive pronoun and the auxiliary verb.
 In the affirmative, ‘Je me suis levé’ means I got up.
-For the passé composé, ne…pas goes around the auxiliary verb (suis) and past participle (levé).
+For the passé composé, ne…pas goes around the reflexive pronoun (me) and the auxiliary verb (suis).
 Hence, ‘Je ne me suis pas levé’ is ‘I didn’t get up.

-• Il ne s’est pas blessé.
-He did not get injured.
+Il ne s’est pas rasé.

 Special negation expressions

-French has several other types of negation where other words than ‘pas’ make the negation.
 These can be referred to as negative adverbs and the most common examples are: ne…jamais (never), ne…rien (nothing, anything) and ne…personne (nobody, anybody) replace the word pas.

 Special Negations: jamais (never), personne (nobody, anybody), rien (nothing, anything)